RupertAvery/et3400/README.md

 **Notes**

-<sup>1</sup> Resetting only takes effect while the CPU is being clocked.
-Pressing RESET or ESC while the CPU is paused will have no effect.
-Pressing  it and then single stepping will also have no effect as the RESET line will have been released when you release the button.
+<sup>1</sup> RESET only takes effect while the CPU is running.
+It has no effect when the CPU is paused, and single-stepping after pressing RESET will also have no effect — the RESET line is released as soon as the key is released.

 ## Sample Program

-This sample program will light up each segment on each display and repeat.
+This sample program cycles through each segment on each display, repeating continuously.

-To enter the program, press `A` then enter `0000` to start entering hex data.

-Enter the instructions in the Instr column below, ensuring that each instruction starts at the correct address.
-If you make a mistake, you can press ESC to reset then press `A` and enter the address to resume entering instructions.
+To enter the program, press `A`, then type `0000` to begin entering hex data at that address.
+Enter the bytes from the Instr column below, making sure each instruction lands at the correct address.
+If you make a mistake, press `ESC` or `RESET` to reset, then press `A` again and enter the address where you want to resume.

-You can press `E` to review the data at each address, and press `F` or `B` to move up and down memory.
+Press `E` to inspect memory, then `F` or `B` to step forward or backward through addresses.

 To run the program, press `D` and enter `0000`.